 The dedicated unit and world leading research facilities is located in the Quadram Institute.
 The Quadram Institute’s mission will be to develop solutions to worldwide challenges in human health, food and disease.
 The concept for the institute is to enable a step-change in food and health science research by providing new insights and accelerating innovation that will deliver new foods and treatments as well as proactive health and lifestyle interventions, for the benefit of society and the bio-economy.

 It’s creation underlines the collaboration of the four founding partners and reflects its strategy to work across four research themes: the gut, healthy ageing, food innovation, and food safety.
-These research themes will link closely to the world-class plant and crop research at the John Innes Centre and bioinformatics at The Genome Analysis Centre, both also located at the Norwich Research Park, creating a powerful plant-food-health pathway to deliver clinically-validated strategies to improve human nutrition, health and wellbeing.
+These research themes will link closely to the world-class plant and crop research at the John Innes Centre and bioinformatics at the Earlham Institute, both also located at the Norwich Research Park, creating a powerful plant-food-health pathway to deliver clinically-validated strategies to improve human nutrition, health and wellbeing.
 The Quadram Institute will work closely with the food industry, healthcare and allied sectors to transfer its scientific knowledge into practice.